 A key component of the result is the change in fair value for the year of the underlying investments, which results in the fluctuation in profit results in any year.
-The unrealised gains of \$2.2m represented the improvement in valuations for the year reflecting the strength in domestic and global equity markets and was a key contributor to the good year end result.
-Realised gains for the year were \$1.7 million, predominantly from sales in the materials, financial services and property trust sectors, and gains from the trading of call options.
+The prior year's positive change in valuations was not sustained in certain sectors and contributed to the lower profit result.
+Unrealised losses of \$0.88 million primarily resulted from the underperformance of the property trust and the resources sectors.